PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Purpose

-To improve early diagnosis, clinical outcomes and provide an agreed clinical approach to managing children presenting with adrenal insufficiency or an adrenal crisis.
-There is a separate PIER guideline for management of steroids during illness for those not in an adrenal crisis and not requiring intravenous steroids.
+To improve early diagnosis, clinical outcomes and provide an agreed clinical approach to managing CYP presenting with acute adrenal insufficiency or an adrenal crisis.

 Definitions